dodecatheon/version-control-talk/vctalk.md

 # Why give this talk?

-> - Version control is 'hard', so not used.
+- Version control is 'hard', so not used.

-> - Copying seems good enough
+- Copying seems good enough

-> - Informal development postpones version control pain
+- Informal development postpones version control pain

-> - You need to evangelize VCS to your group
+- You need to evangelize VCS to your group

-> - People do not understand branching
+- People do not understand branching

-> - How does Version Control Software (VCS) fit into Software Configuration Management?
+- How does Version Control Software (VCS) fit into Software Configuration Management?

 # A version control story

-A project was already maintained under Subversion, but was transferred to another user.
+- A project was already maintained under Subversion, but was transferred to another user.

-The new user abandoned all existing history and started fresh with a new Subversion repo.
+- The new user abandoned all existing history and started fresh with a new Subversion repo.

-What is wrong with this picture?
+- What is wrong with this picture?

-> - Cannot re-create previous versions.
+- Cannot re-create previous versions.

-> - Any lessons learned have been lost.
+- Any lessons learned have been lost.

-> - What was broken that needed fixing?
+- What was broken that needed fixing?
+    + Most modern VC software can move/rename files

 # Levels of abstraction

 - Typewriter and paper

 - Disk and Editor

 - Backup files

     file.back1

     file.back2

     file.back3

 - Backup directory snapshots / archives

     directory.date1

     directory.date2

 - *Save only differences*

 - Track directories and name-changes

 See [The Git Parable](http://tom.preston-werner.com/2009/05/19/the-git-parable.html).